FudaWiki/fudawiki-files/hanafuda/suits/willow.md

 In a few games, including Tensho, an alternate month ordering is used, with the Willow suit representing February or the number 2 instead.
 On the other hand, in the [Korean](/en/hanafuda/hwatu) suit order, Willow is considered to represent December or the number 12.

+In multiple games, cards of this suit have special or different mechanics compared to cards with the same ranks or properties in other suits.

 # Rain Man
 ![110.svg](/sheldonchen-cards/110.svg#float-right,hanafuda-card =150x)
 The Rain Man is a lesser bright, with Bright yaku that include the Rain Man being generally worth less than the corresponding version without the Rainman.
 In [Koi-Koi](/en/hanafuda/games/koi-koi), it cannot form part of a "Three Brights" yaku.